Before you go, will you pledge your support for bereaved military children? It's FREE and takes less than a minute. Take the Scotty's Pledge today.

 Policy (Light Touch)

-Track key developments in bereavement, Armed Forces, and youth policy
+Track key developments in bereavement, the Armed Forces, and children, young people and families policy

 Produce brief summaries or ‘position snapshots’ where relevant to Scotty’s mission